Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/features.md

 ### Setup

-To set up the targeted Camera for supporting post-effects according to your Stype device:
+To set up the targeted Camera for supporting post-effects according to your stYpe device:

 1. Open the **Take Recorder window** and access the properties of the RedSpy Capture Device you've set up.